 This won’t prevent a third-party data breach, but it will hold the vendor accountable should their cyber risk posture change and they fail to act to remediate it.

 Once a vendor is onboarded it’s critical that CISOs lead the security team to keep tabs on the cybersecurity postures of all their vendors – not just the most critical – for the life of the relationship.
-This means continuously monitoring for vulnerabilities that hackers can exploit to move up the supply chain, such as insecure ports, misconfigured software, botnet infections, and unpatched systems.
+This means continuously monitoring for vulnerabilities that hackers can exploit to move up the digital supply chain, such as insecure ports, misconfigured software, botnet infections, and unpatched systems.

 With security ratings as part of a third-party risk management program, CISOs can enable their teams to move beyond point-in-time snapshots and continuously and automatically assess a vendor’s cybersecurity posture – without overwhelming them.
 Using technology that provides instant alerts to indicate when a vendor’s rating falls below pre-agreed thresholds can set an organization up for fast intervention and quicker risk reduction.